1. Introduction

 1. Click to modify the number of scales.

-2. Click on Show hidden impacts to show or hide the criteria not used in the analysis.
+2. Click Show hidden impacts to show or hide the criteria not used in the analysis.

-3. Click on the symbol to hide an unused column.
+4. Click the symbol to hide an unused column.

-4. Click on New column name to add new impact criteria.
+5. Click the New column name to add new impact criteria.

 2. Click to edit the heading on each scale (Management identical to the impact scale).

-There are two separate tables for acceptability thresholds, as operational risk and information risk are not calculated in the same way.
+The fourth section of the Evaluation scales window is the ‘Acceptance thresholds’ table.
+There are two separate tables for acceptability thresholds, as operational risks and information risks are not calculated in the same way.
 Information risks are calculated using three criteria:

 1. Modification of threshold levels of information risks.
 The table displayed above (as well as the risk analysis tables) is updated automatically.